Get assessed by a physiotherapist

 Infographic: POLICE principles

-You can also use the word HARM to remind yourself of things you should avoid doing in the first three days after your injury.
+You can use the word HARM to remind yourself of things you should avoid doing in the first three days after your injury.

 • H – Heat.
-Don’t have hot baths, showers or saunas, and avoid heat packs and rubs.
+Don’t have hot baths, showers, or saunas – and avoid heat packs and rubs.

 • A – Alcohol.
 Drinking alcohol can slow down your recovery and mask your symptoms – increasing the risk that you’ll injure yourself again.